paperjs/paper.js/README.md

-# Paper.js - The Swiss Army Knife of Vector Graphics Scripting.
+# Paper.js - The Swiss Army Knife of Vector Graphics Scripting

 If you want to work with Paper.js, simply download the latest "stable" version from [http://paperjs.org/downloads/](http://paperjs.org/downloads/)